bxlab/cmdb-quantbio/assignments/lab/bulk_RNA-seq/assignment/index.md

     input_arr = np.genfromtxt("dros_gene_expression.csv", delimiter=',', names=True, dtype=None, encoding='utf-8')
     ```

 2. With this structured array, you have access to the transcript names (the rows) and the column names from the `.csv` file.
-Extract this info and store it in some variables.
+Extract both of these pieces of info and store them in some variables.
 For the column names, you can use the following code.
 What can you do to only include the sample names in this?

     ```
     col_names = [input_arr.dtype.names]
     ```

+Don't forget to create a separate variable for the row names.

-3. Then subset your input data to only include the FPKM values, excluding the transcript name info.
+3. Then, subset your input data to only include the FPKM values, excluding the transcript name info.

 ### Step 0b: Process input data